gzsig/Asm/README.md

 # Asm

 ## The MAN (manual)

+#### This guide is designed to help you immediately be productive with ASM, and understand how all of the pieces fit together.

 ---
 ### Terminal
 * MyTerm saves your history so with the up and down key it navigates through recent commands.